chris-belcher/electrum-personal-server/README.md

 for Windows.
 Then connect Electrum to localhost, and SSH will forward that connection to the server.

+##### Number of connections

+Right now Electrum Personal Server can only accept one connection at a time.

 #### How is this different from other Electrum servers ?

 They are different approaches with different tradeoffs.
 Electrum Personal